-Remember the ‘Amazon Go’ store? where everything is automated from the moment you enter, and the moment you leave the store with your stuff without any human interaction.
+Remember the ‘Amazon Go’ store?
+From the moment you enter, till you leave the store, there’s no human interaction.

-That’s the power of IoT.
-How can it apply to the warehouses?
 Let’s consider Amazon again.
-As we know, Amazon is the largest eCommerce marketplace and has an average of 36 million orders per day to be delivered within a day.
-So many-a-times, it stores the orders in its warehouses, and all that in a day is beyond human capabilities in a place that fits 10 football courts.
+As we know, Amazon is the largest eCommerce marketplace and delivers an average of 36 million orders per day.
+So many-a-times, they store the orders in the warehouses.
+That in a day is beyond human capabilities in a place that fits 10 football courts.

-To simplify it and automate the tedious tasks, Amazon has an IoT-driven warehouse management system that uses sensors and robots and automates tasks such as stocking, picking, packaging, managing, optimizing space, real-time inventory tracking, predictive analytics, and more.
+To simplify these tasks, Amazon has an IoT based warehouse management system.
+It uses sensors and robots to automate tasks such as stocking, packaging, real-time inventory tracking, predictive analytics, and more.

-With IoT, 36 million or it’s double or triple can be easily managed in a day.
+With IoT, whether it’s 36 million or even double, you can easily manage them all in a day.
 It can drive all the challenges of the industry utilizing it.
-Let’s see what it has for warehouse management.

 Challenges of Warehouse Management